bkkuan/tp/docs/DeveloperGuide.md

 **MSS**

 1. Manager requests to add a member to the list
-2. AddressBook adds the member
+2. TeamScape adds the member

     Use case ends.